premierstacks/laravel-api-template/README.md

 All endpoints are configured to return responses in the vnd.api+json format, with uniform error handling across all request types, including validation and other exceptions.
 This setup provides frontend applications with structured, machine-readable responses, allowing for streamlined client-server communication.

-### OpenAPI/Swagger Specification
+### OpenAPI Specification

-An embedded Swagger interface is available, giving developers a comprehensive overview of all available API routes, request formats, and expected responses.
+An embedded OpenAPI interface is available, giving developers a comprehensive overview of all available API routes, request formats, and expected responses.
 This feature simplifies API exploration and integration by providing a user-friendly, interactive documentation tool.

 ### Multilingual Support